migcaraballo/cosmoforms_demo/README.md

 7. Open your favorite browser and goto:
     - http://localhost:8080/cosmoforms_demo

-If all is working well, you will the following page:
+If all is working well, you will see the following page:

 ![alt image](cosmoforms_demo_ss.png)